qodesmith/datepicker/README.md

 ### customMonths

-You can customize the display of the month name at the top of the calendar by providing an array of 12 values.
+You can customize the display of the month name at the top of the calendar by providing an array of 12 strings.

 ```javascript
 const picker = datepicker('.some-input', {